ixnewton/kde-window-moves/README.md

 # kde-window-moves
 A KDE window movement/resize/zoom/minimise script using xdotool for reference postioning of windows in KDE/Plasma 5 desktop on X11. xdotool has problems getting or setting QT windows under Wayland.

-At the outset the aim was to provide a reliable way to position windows with keyboard shorcuts.
+At the outset the aim was to provide a reliable way to position windows with keyboard shorcuts using KDE's khotkeys.
 The discovery of xdotool gives the opportunity to automate some useful moves without too much sweat.

 I like to have windows aligned left, right or centred but not neccesarily full screen in a repeatable way.
 Removing the fiddle of mouse or trackpad actions to grab the window and move or resize.
 Equally I like to clear the clutter on the desktop and minimise all open windows except the window currently in focus or minimise any window under the cursor focus.
 I have tried to assign consistent intuitive key combinations for any of these actions.